73. How helping others helps you

 Connection Skill & Action Step: Volunteer

-Many people worry about the time volunteering will take, but you can choose to volunteer for an hour or so a week, a half day a month, or whatever works for your schedule.
+People often worry about the time volunteering will take, but you can choose to volunteer for an hour or so a week, a half day a month, or whatever works for your schedule.
 To get the most benefit from volunteering:

 Think about activities that you would enjoy and/or causes that you care about.

-Choose activities that you’ll do with other people
+Choose activities where you’ll meet other people.

 Consider volunteering with an existing friend or acquaintance.
 That way you can spend time together and deepen your relationship at the same time as meeting new people and giving back.